kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 46: January 7, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Solved the two parts of the challenge and stated the Backend part of the SmartBrain project.

+**Thoughts**: First day in Vitoria.
+I confess I was not missing here, at all.
+I'm extra lazy here.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/d31aff10ebea7be0c4f1f7fc59273c4f70a1cc17)

+---

 ### Day 45: January 6, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finished the Node and Express section.
 I just started solving a challenge.
 I should be more excited about it but I'm just feeling lazy.
 I will finsish it today though.